BigPolarBear1/factorization/README.md

 It was actually extremely simple.
 I was way too overcomplicating everything inside my head.
 Its done!
 MY WORK IS COMPLETE!
 Check v34, it has the linear algebra working.

-I will need to optimize the PoC now in the coming days though.
-It doesn't matter that we need to do trial factorization on both sides of the conguences, because both sides will be  much smaller numbers then with traditional QS.

-I'll edit the paper shortly and then move on to finish the PoC.

-So using zx^2-N I can create very small smooths.
-And yes, it is true, that zx^2 must also factor over the factor base ... but that's easy enough, since we can add the modulus to either x or z.
-So it's not hard to create values there that factorise over the factor base.
-Let me finish the paper and I'll show how to do it soon.
-LOL.
-It's so simple.
-OMG.
-I must have severe brain damage.
-I literally took half a year to figure this out.
-What the fuck is wrong with me.
-CIA must have caused brain damage to prevent me from figuring this out.
-Fuckers.
-I'll hunt them down.
-I'll devour them like a polar bear.

-Its a good day today!
-I have succeeded.
-It is finished.
-I can't believe it.
-I got to go tell my parents.
-After nearly 3 years, I have succesfully improved the quadratic sieve algorithm!
-Hah!
-Fuck you haters who dismissed me.

-Update: I have quickly updated the paper.
-I'll add a full numerical example once the PoC is fully finished.
-I will now begin further developping the PoC... will begin uploading improved version in the coming days.

 Update: in v35 I've replaced the left side with legendre symbols... and it still appears to work.
 So we do not need to worry about trail factorization of zx^2 at all.
 Holy fuck.
 This blows any existing factorization algorithm out of the water.
 LOL.
 What a shit day this is going to be for the NSA.
 HAHAHAAHAHAHAHA.